Wall Street falls on renewed trade tensions, slowdown angst

 The Dow Jones Industrial Average fell 196.64 points, or 0.75%, to 26,144.38, the S&P 500 lost 18.1 points, or 0.63%, to 2,877.67 and the Nasdaq Composite dropped 40.70 points, or 0.51%, to 7,913.18.

-All 11 major sectors in the S&P 500 were in the red, which trade-sensitive industrials seeing the biggest percentage loss.
+All 11 major sectors in the S&P 500 were in the red, with trade-sensitive industrials seeing the biggest percentage loss.

 Boeing Co extended its losses after reporting a drop in deliveries related to its grounded 737 MAX jets.
 Its shares were down 1.7%.